BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- The opposite of courage in our society is not cowardice... it is conformity. – Earl Nightingale
+ The truth is not for all men, but for those who seek it. – Ayn Rand